On the motive of a commutative algebraic group: Abstract

 \section{Abstract}

 We prove a canonical K\"unneth decomposition for the motive of a commutative group scheme over a field.
 Moreover, we show that this decomposition behaves under the group law just as in cohomology.
-We also deduce applications of the decomposition to the existence of a weight filtration, computation of any Weil cohomology theory and study of $1$-motives.